sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

    and other improvements.

-Nlua is not polished yet and documentation is lacking, but overall usage experience is great, so I recommend to use it.
+Nlua is not polished yet and documentation is lacking, but overall usage experience is great, so I recommend using it.

-Next you'll probably want to enable automatic completion.
+Next, you'll probably want to enable automatic completion.
 For this, I recommend using [hrsh7th/nvim-compe](https://github.com/hrsh7th/nvim-compe).

 Finally, if you like to use Lua REPL, you can check out [bfredl/nvim-luadev](https://github.com/bfredl/nvim-luadev) or [rafcamlet/nvim-luapad](https://github.com/rafcamlet/nvim-luapad).
-I haven't looked deeply into these plugins yet, and was using plain Lua REPL.
+I haven't looked deeply into these plugins yet and was using plain Lua REPL.

 # The flow